 - the ill person heard an extremely bad news, or saw something horrible

 - the ill person accidentally consumed something poisonous, or was deliberately fed a harmful substance.

 What would a physician today think when they come across an ill person coughing uncontrollably?
-They might remember the whitish-yellowish lung tissue they saw during an autopsy in the past, or in a pathology specimen; they might remember ‘inflammation of membranes’; they might remember cavities they saw in chest X-rays; they might remember the names of the invisible bacteria which can potentially infect lungs.
+They might remember the whitish-yellowish lung tissue they saw during an autopsy, or in a pathology specimen; they might think of ‘inflammation of membranes’; of cavities they know from chest X-rays; they might remember the names of the bacteria which can potentially infect lungs.

-This localized, often reductionist way of thinking about disease and ill health is what Foucault called the medical gaze.
-That is, on simply hearing the patient talk about their problems, the mental gaze of the physician, by default, penetrates the patient’s body and begins evaluating the possibilities of what tissues and organs inside could be affected.
+This localized, frequently reductionist way of thinking about disease and ill health is what Foucault called the medical gaze.
+That is, on simply hearing the patient talk about their problems, the mental gaze of the physician, by default, penetrates the patient’s body and begins evaluating the possibilities of which tissues and organs inside could be affected.
 On a historical scale, this is a recent development in human thinking.
-Earlier, we never thought of the body as a working collection of discrete tissues and organs, with each capable of its own independent pathology and disease.
+Earlier, we never thought of the body as a working collection of discrete tissues and organs, with each having its own independent pathology and disease.
 Earlier, the gaze of the physician began at the body and ended in the heavens, traversing such elements as food, climate, family, community, etc. in the middle.
-Today, on the other hand, the medical gaze generally begins at the tissue, and often at the level of the gene.
+Today, on the other hand, the medical gaze generally begins at the tissue level, and often at the level of the gene.

-Lastly, it is important to remember that the medical gaze is no doubt a highly efficient way of managing illness, but if it is not accompanied by a ‘social’ gaze, of thinking about theand disease (and not just the biological determinants), it actually ain’t that penetrating.
+Lastly, it is important to remember that the medical gaze though no doubt a highly efficient way of managing illness, needs to be accompanied by a ‘social’ gaze of thinking about theand disease (and not just the biological determinants).
+Otherwise the gaze actually doesn’t penetrate deep.